Instance-Dependent Continuous-Time Reinforcement Learning via Maximum Likelihood Estimation: Numerical Experiments

 All experiments were conducted on a single NVIDIA A6000 GPU.
 Each $15$-episode Pendulum swing-up task required approximately $5$ hours to complete; each $30$-episode Cart Pole task required approximately $15$ hours to complete; and each $25$-episode Acrobot task required approximately $12$ hours to complete.
 The peak GPU memory utilization per run ranges from $4$GB to $20$GB approximately.
-We listed all the key hyper-parameters used in the numerical experiment in Table \ref{tab:exp_hyp}.
+We summarize all key hyperparameters used in our experiments in Table~\ref{tab:exp_hyp}, and report the neural network architecture in Table~\ref{tab:Network Architecture}.